sionit1337/sigma-bot/README.md

 # Sigma Bot

-Just a code and files for my old bot
+This is code and files of my old SigmaBot

+Because there are some code for music, you need to download FFMPEG files manually